Shriram-Gunasekar/AMTDC-NLP-Ontology/README.md

 # README File

-## Ontology Project- AMTDC
+## Ontology Project NLP- AMTDC

-Contains First Code Templated File

-Testing Changes (x2)
+Currently Completed Cypher Queries For Parts Of The Database SVM algorithm applied to InsertGrade Dataset and Got The Results